SDNT8810/GraphPartitioningSystem/CODEMAP.md

 - [ ] Is this logic already implemented in a utility (e.g., `graph_metrics.py`)?
 - [ ] Are you reusing shared utilities instead of duplicating code?
 - [ ] Are new utilities tested in isolation (`tests/`)?
-- [ ] Have you updated this CODEMAP.md if you add new core modules?
+- [ ] Have you updated this CODEMAProposed_Method if you add new core modules?
 - [ ] Are visualizations updated for new metrics?
 - [ ] Are TensorBoard integrations added for tracking?